Hinduism in Sri Lanka: Historic roots

 The Nagas are claimed to have practised an early form of Hinduism, worshipping Shiva and serpents.
 This animistic Shaivism is also common in Tamil Nadu and other parts of India.
 The Nagas who inhabited the Jaffna Peninsula were probably the ancestors of Sri Lankan Tamils.
-They may have begun absorbing the Tamil language and culture during the 3rd century BC, and lost their separate identity.
-The Nainativu Nagapooshani Amman Temple in Nainativu is believed to be one of the Shakti Peetha.
+There are also strong claims that they spoke Tamil as their native language but only small proof is found.
+The 5 ancient Shiva temples of Sri Lanka is also said to have been built by the Nagas before 6th century BCE.
+The Nainativu Nagapooshani Amman Temple in Nainativu is believed to be one of the Shakta pithas.

 Buddhism was introduced by Mahinda, the eldest son of Ashoka, during the reign of Devanampiya Tissa of Anuradhapura.
-His father Mutasiva and brother Mahasiva had names associated with Siva suggesting prior Hindu beliefs.
-This is supported by the common occurrence of the personal name Siva in the earliest Prakrit inscriptions.
+His father Mutasiva and brother Mahasiva had names associated with Shiva suggesting prior Hindu beliefs.
+This is supported by the common occurrence of the personal name Shiva in the earliest Prakrit inscriptions.
 The Sinhalese embraced Buddhism, and the Tamils remained Hindus.
 Activity from across the Palk Strait in Tamil Nadu set the stage for Hinduism's survival in Sri Lanka.
 Shaivism (worship of Shiva) was dominant among the Tamils, and most of Sri Lanka's Hindu temple architecture and philosophy of Sri Lanka drew from that tradition.
-Thirugnana Sambanthar noted a number of Sri Lankan Hindu temples in his works.
+Sambandar noted a number of Sri Lankan Hindu temples in his works.